kgklein/PLUME/ford_project.md

 relation in hot (even relativistic) magnetised plasma.

-If you use the code for a science publication, please provide the code website [github.com/kgklein/PLUME](https://github.com/kgklein/PLUME) in the acknowledgements of your publication and cite the code paper:
+If you use the code for a science publication, please provide the code website [github.com/kgklein/PLUME](https://github.com/kgklein/PLUME) in the acknowledgements of your publication, and cite the code:

 ```
 @software{PLUME_2025,